cleman/DANCERS/README.md

 5. Ground Control Station

 Install [QGroundControl](https://docs.qgroundcontrol.com/Stable_V5.0/en/qgc-user-guide/getting_started/download_and_install.html). \
-It is necessary to launch **QGroundControl** alongside the simultion to monitor the PX4 heartbeat, home setup, and flight modes.
+It is necessary to launch **QGroundControl** alongside the simulation to monitor the PX4 heartbeat, home setup, and flight modes.

 6. Source ROS2 in the `.bashrc`
 ```sh